 StockRover has a 14-day trial so if any of this sounds appealing, give it a look for yourself or read our review of Stock Rover for more.

 Morningstar for In-Depth Analysis

-Morningstar has long been known for its analyst reports.
-If you want to quickly learn about a company, check to see if Morningstar has an analyst report you can read.
-In about fifteen to twenty minutes, you'll be up to speed on the company, the industry, and its place within it.
+Morningstar has long been known for its analyst reports, which are great for quickly learning about a company.
+In about 15 to 20 minutes, you’ll be up to speed on the company, the industry, and its place within it.

-There's a 14-day trial plus you get up to $100 off the subscription fee (depending on the length of subscription) if you click below.
+There’s a 7-day free trial plus you can get up to $50 off the subscription fee if you click below.

 The Motley Fool Stock Advisor for Stock Picks & Research